ScyLabs/HookBundle/README.md

 }

 ```
-### Last step : Add your Hook directory in the Container
+### Last step : Add your Hook directory to the Container
 ```yaml
 # config/services.yaml
 services: